 Our number one beauty tip to rescue dry skin is void hot showers and bathing for healthy skin.
 One of the most common misconceptions about the skin is that it’s terrible for the skin to be oily.
 Wrong!
 One of the skin’s greatest assets is the oil it produces which keeps the skin hydrated and free from drying out.

-It’s not hard to understand why the misconception is there – we’re forever bombarded with messages that greasy skin is a sign of poor hygiene and having a shiny dial is just plain dirty.
-However Botáni’s here to tell you it’s time to flip that idea on its head!
+It’s not hard to understand why there is a misconception.
+We are bombarded with messages that greasy skin is a sign of poor hygiene and having a shiny dial is just plain dirty.
+However, Botáni’s here to tell you it’s time to flip that idea on its head.

 Just as a clam shell claps itself shut to protect its pearl when danger is imminent, when an aggressor like hot water is coming towards our skin, our sebaceous glands similarly close to protect our sebum.

 If you suffer from dry skin, one of the simplest things you can do to cure the condition is to consider the temperature of the water you bathe in.
 Could your sebaceous glands be closing for protection and not be releasing precious sebum to the skin?

 It’s no secret that in cooler climates or seasons, our skin becomes dryer than usual, perhaps this is due to the fact that we turn to hot baths and showers for salvation.